laurelherting/lmh-headspace/AWS/examTips.md

   Name
   Health Checks

-Using Resource Groups you can apply automation to resources tagged with specific tags.
-For example, we stopped all EC2 instances in the Stockholm region.
+Resource Groups: apply automation to resources with specific tags
+* ie. stopped all EC2 instances in the Stockholm region.

 Resource Groups in combination with AWS Systems manager allow you to control and execute automation against entire fleets of EC2 instances, all at the push of a button.

-Tag editor is a global service that allows us to discover resources and to add additional tags to them, too.
+Tag editor is a global service that allows us to discover resources and to add tags to them, too.
 Newer regions may take some time to be compatible with tag editor.